MaSe69/dssb/md/20_Python/pandas_30_slice_merge.md

 ---

-## Rename or Copy
+## Copy

 You might want to rename your dataframe or to make a real copy.

 >
-    df_New = df          # Does not create a copy, just another name df_New = df.copy()   # Create a real copy
+    df_Diff_Name = df     # Does not create a copy, just adds another name to the existing dataframe df_Copy = df.copy()   # Create a real copy

-The default should be and is to keep working on the same technical object representing the dataframe.
-Sometimes, however, you want to work on a copy, e.g. when transforming a subset of a dataframe.

-Make a copy of your dataframe using

->
-    dfCopy = df.copy()

-Changes to dfCopy do not affect df.
+When you transform a subset of a dataframe, you might better be working on a copy.
+Changes to df_Copy do not affect df.
 Without the ".copy()", you change df as well.

 Note that there are two ways to change a dataframe:
 - using the equal sign